 WRI Ross Prize for Cities

-Transformative initiatives positively impact the economy, the environment, and the community in ways that are unprecedented or unexpected.
-They open our eyes to new possibilities by overcoming bottlenecks, leveraging investments, or taking a unique approach to solving a well-known problem.
-They impress hope and excitement on the people they affect.
-And their impact extends beyond a single block or street, catalyzing positive change across a neighborhood or city.
-Representative transformative initiatives include:
+Transformative projects change the form and function of urban economies, environment and communities.
+They open our eyes to new possibilities by overcoming bottlenecks, leveraging investments, or offering new and scalable approaches to solving well-known problems.
+They impress hope and excitement.
+And their impact extends beyond the initial site or intervention, catalyzing positive change throughout a neighborhood or city.